cedadev/jasmin-workshop/exercises/ex01/README.md

       2048 SHA256:iqX3NkPCpschVdqPxVde/ujap2cM0mYaAYYedzBGPaI /home/fredbloggs/.ssh/id_rsa_jasmin (RSA)
       ```

+      Don't worry if this output includes the following message:
+      ```
+      error fetching identities for protocol 1: agent refused operation
+      ```
+      ...as long as the output includes the information about your key, showing that it's loaded.
+If it's not listed, or you get this message:

+      ```
+      Could not open a connection to your authentication agent.
+      ```
+      then you'll need to go back and try again (did you forget to enable "agent forwarding" on your initial connection? (`-A` option or tickbox, depending on your client)

 1. Connect to a login server using the graphical NX client
    * Follow the steps [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx) for setting up NoMachine Enterprise Client for making a connection to JASMIN.